Moduli of hybrid curves I: Variations of canonical measures: Preliminaries

-A \emph{finite graph model of an augmented metric graph with $n$ marked points} is a finite graph model $(G=(V,E), \ell)$ of the underlying metric graph such that $V$ contains all the points of positive genus and all the marked points.
+A \emph{finite graph model of an augmented metric graph with $n$ marked points} is a finite graph model $(G=(V,E), \ell)$ of the underlying metric graph such that $V$ contains all points of positive genus and all marked points.

-An augmented metric graph $\mgr$ with $n$ marked points is called \emph{stable} if every point $x$ of $\mgr$ of degree one verifies $\deg(x) +\genusfunction (x) + \countmarking(x) \geq 3$, and any connected component of $\mgr$ entirely consisting of points of degree two, i.e., homeomorphic to circle, has either a point of positive genus or a marked point.
-The following is well-known. \begin{prop} Any stable metric graph has a unique minimum model, that is a finite graph model, whose vertex set is contained in the vertex set of any other finite graph model. \end{prop} \begin{proof} The vertices of the minimal finite model consist of all the \begin{itemize} \item points $x$ with $\deg(x) \neq 2$; \item points $x$ with $\genusfunction(x)>0$; and \item points $x$ with $\countmarking(x) >0$. \end{itemize} Any finite graph model of $\mgr$ contains all these points.
-Under the stability condition, one verifies that this set is the vertex set of a finite graph model. \end{proof}
+An augmented metric graph $\mgr$ with $n$ marked points is called \emph{stable} if every point $x$ of $\mgr$ of degree one verifies $\deg(x) +\genusfunction (x) + \countmarking(x) \geq 3$, and any connected component of $\mgr$ entirely consisting of points of degree two (i.e., homeomorphic to circle) has either a point of positive genus or a marked point.
+The following is well-known. \begin{prop} Any stable metric graph has a unique minimum model, that is a finite graph model, whose vertex set is contained in the vertex set of any other finite graph model. \end{prop} \begin{proof} The vertex set of any finite graph model contains all points $x$ with $\deg(x) \neq 2$, all points $x$ with $\genusfunction(x)>0$, and all points $x$ with $\countmarking(x) >0$.
+However, under the stability condition, these points themselves form the vertex set of a finite graph model. \end{proof}